Around the FI Community

 - Lori said, “My win this week was finally sitting down with my boss to review my salary.
 Just getting a meeting took more work than Id care to admit.
 It has been six years since I got a raise, and for about the first four, my quality of life (schedule, hours, and just all-around freedom) made the lack of raises worth it.
 However, the past two years have become a constant strain on my motivation, and I have feared that even though I have great hours I was nearing burnout.
 The lack of recognition of a job well done has started to cause my morale to wane.
 So, I provided comps, stated my case, and wasn’t willing to back down.
 I did get a raise, but the true win came when my fairly new coworker, and ops manager, called me after the meeting to tell me that I’m a BADASS!
 He gave me props for being respectful, assertive, and determined.
 For me, its not about the money although I do hope that helps my morale a bit it’s about the fact that I know my worth, and I’m afraid to say it.
 Thanks to the ChooseFI community for helping me finally have the guts to stand up and ask for what I want, and thanks be to God for letting me get through it without losing my cool!”

-- Amy said, “My 1% better this week is taking advantage of the trip interruption benefit with my Chase Sapphire Preferred Card.
-Through this podcast, we found out about the Chase card and opened an account last November.
+- Amy said, “My 1% better this week is taking advantage of the trip interruption benefit with travel rewards credit card.
 In June, we visited St. Lucia for our summer vacation and was stuck on the island for two extra days due to Hurricane Elsa.
 After 2.5 months of back and forth with the claim department, we finally got our 2 days of lodging and meals reimbursed by the credit card company.
 The check is now deposited in my bank account, our perseverance finally paid off!!
 Thank you Brad, Jonathan & the FI community; learning so much every week.”